malcolmmaima/Lwanda-Magere-Prototype/README.md

 # Lwanda-Magere-2D
-This is a quick DEMO of a 2D game based on a fictional African Story about Lwanda Magere who could only be killed through his shadow. (^.^)
+This is a quick DEMO of a 2D game based on a fictional African Story about Lwanda Magere(Luanda) who could only be killed through his shadow. (^.^)
+I am working on the game in partnership with an African Comic Startup <a hre="https://www.254comics.com/">254 Comics</a> who have been helfpul in the dev process.
+This game prototype was for our Techcrunch Battlefield Africa application under the gaming category but unfortunately we were not shortlisted to be among the groups pitching which were 3.

+It was an interesting experience especially for me as the lead Game Dev and we plan to continue bringing african stories through 2D/3D games.
+If you feel you would be a great add to the team please do hit me up (malcolmmaima [at] gmail [dot] com), Looking forward to hearing from you.
+Also game improvement suggestions are welcome.

+# How to Play
+Press on either of the two arrows(left/right) to move or just press anywhere on the left/right half of the screen.
+To jump, press on up arrow.
+Try avoiding the different obstacles that have been set.
+Happy testing.

 # Software used

 - Visual Studio 2015
 - Unity 3D 5.1
+- Adobe(illustrator, photoshop)

 <h2>Welcome Screen</h2>
    <a href="#">